-As your head is no longer inundated with the political machine and begins it’s drunken recovery we want to hear your opinion.
-How much of Hillary Clinton’s downfall can be contributed to the use of a low security private email server, if any?
+As your head is no longer inundated with the political machine and begins its drunken recovery, we want to hear your opinion.
+How much of Hillary Clinton's downfall can be attributed to the use of a low-security private email server, if any?

 Written by Hostwinds Team / November 9, 2016